top of page

 No added MSG

-KEEP REFRIGERATED AT ALL TIMES.
+KEEP REFRIGERATED AT OR BELOW 4°C.

 Ingredients